Yes, even if you’re trying to lose weight…

 - Coconut Oil is about 92% saturated fat and 8% unsaturated fat (more than most animal fats! even if 50% of this is MCT’s…)

-Keep in mind that these are rough figures and like all sources of food, subject to slight variation based on yields, feed, soil conditions, weather, etc…
+Keep in mind that these are rough figures.
+Like all sources of food,these numbers are subject to slight variation based on yields, feed, soil conditions, weather, etc…

 So while a cup of whole milk could be 22% of your saturated fat intake, at the same time it might only represent 12% of your recommended total fat intake.
 Aren’t numbers fun?

-Just something to keep in mind as you keep reading that I’m making it more simplistic sounding than it actually is.
+Something to keep in mind as you keep reading.
+I’m making it more simplistic sounding below than it actually is.

 Trans Fat – The Bad Stuff